top of page

 To understand how to train connective tissues effectively, we need to understand their unique properties:

-1. Viscoelastic Behavior
+1. Viscoelastic Behaviour

 Unlike muscles, which are primarily elastic (they stretch and return), connective tissues are viscoelastic — they exhibit both fluid-like and solid-like properties [2].